visualml/visualml/README.md

+Note: This is the old version of visualml that requires running a server and is no longer updated.
+The fully client side implmentation can be found [here](https://github.com/visualml/visualml.github.io).
 # Visual ML

 Machine learning is becoming more and more popular every day.
 However, learning machine learning can often be a very difficult task.
 Newcomers are presented with a lot of math, programming, and complicated concepts, distracting them from understanding the basics.